Fitzbillies - Iconic Cambridge Bakery Celebrated it's 100th Birthday on 4th October 2020

-On 4th October 2020 Fitzbillies will celebrate its 100th birthday.
+On 4th October 2020 Fitzbillies celebrated its 100th birthday.
 A century of Chelsea buns and all manner of cakes and bread, behind its original Art Nouveau facade.
 In a world where most businesses do well to last a few years or a few decades Fitzbillies is a survivor.
 In its 100 years it has survived war, fire, flood, bankruptcy and now pandemic, remaining as popular as ever through everything.

 The recipe is simple - delicious food - the cakes have now been joined by great coffee and brunch - made and served by people who are proud of what they do.
 We make and serve what we like to eat.

 On Saturday 2nd October 1920 the following ad ran in the Cambridge Daily News….

 And on Monday 4th October 1920 the doors to Fitzbillies on Trumpington St opened to the public for the first time, ready for the start of the University term.
 The owners, brothers Ernest & Arthur Mason must have been delighted with their beautiful new shop front and excited to start serving the range of buns, cakes and pastries they baked in the bakery behind it.

 In some ways nothing has changed.
 We still look forward to the new term each year, to baking our cakes and serving our customers - both new and regular.